Prompt Engineering · OrevateAI

 However, over time, this notepad can get messy.
 Old, outdated information can accumulate, leading to several issues:

-• <strong>Slow Performance: A bloated cache can confuse your iPad, making apps and browsers sluggish.
+• Slow Performance: A bloated cache can confuse your iPad, making apps and browsers sluggish.

 Regularly clearing the cache helps ensure your iPad is running on fresh data, resolving these common problems and keeping your device performing optimally.
 It’s a fundamental part of digital housekeeping.

-Important: Clearing the cache does NOT delete your personal files, photos, or app installations.
+Important Note: Clearing the cache does not delete your personal files, photos, or app installations.
 It only removes temporary files and website data.
-Your logins and saved settings within apps might be cleared, requiring you to sign back in.
+Your logins and saved settings within apps might be cleared, requiring you to sign back in after the process.

 Method 1: Clearing Safari’s Cache and Website Data